Here East, UK

 Gavin is a board member of Plexal, the separate innovation centre platform business at Here East and was formerly a director/trustee of Scope, the UK disability charity.
 Gavin also sits on the Advisory Board of the Tech London Advocates and Global Tech Advocates and is a London Technology Ambassador for the Mayor of London.
 In addition, he sits on the Advisory Board for London Tech Week as well as the International Association of Science Parks and Areas of Innovation.

-Speaking — Focus Talk
+Speaking in — Focus Talk